What it is

 A receipt in the accounting or payment sense confirms a transaction occurred and records the cost.
 An Evidence Pack is not that.

 An Evidence Pack is the answer to a question about a business, asset, or counterparty.
-It contains source data, risk flags, and a recommended next action.
+It contains source data, review signals, and a recommended next action.
 It may include a Due Diligence Record PDF.
 It does not record a payment transaction.

 The word "receipt" sometimes appears in casual conversation about Hoist ("show me the receipt for that search").
 That usage is fine as conversation.
 It is not the product term.
 The product term is Evidence Pack.

-Hoist provides source-backed evidence.
+Hoist provides source-cited evidence.
 It does not guarantee that a transaction is safe, legal, compliant, or financeable.
 Paid searches require confirmation.
-Bank account ownership is not verified unless a supported source says so.
+BSB/account details do not prove account control.

 How it differs from an AFSA certificate